Kovan Tax Law - Jason Kovan | Tax Attorney

 How quickly should I respond to an IRS notice?

 You should review and respond to IRS notices as soon as possible.
 Deadlines can affect your options, and delays may increase penalties, collections risk, or procedural complications.
-If you are unsure how to respond, contact a qualified IRS tax lawyer promptly.
+If you are unsure how to respond, contact a qualified tax lawyer promptly.

 What is the difference between tax controversy and tax debt defense?